 On 10 June, the Government announced an independent review to consider whether the Post Office has learned the necessary lessons from the Horizon trial judgments and to provide an independent and external assessment of its work to rebuild its relationship with its postmasters.
-We are keen to see the review launch as soon as possible, and we are in the process of identifying a chair to lead the work of the review in order to get the answers that we need and to hear those voices.
+We are keen to see the review launched as soon as possible, and we are in the process of identifying a chair to lead the work of the review in order to get the answers that we need and to hear those voices.

 The December 2019 settlement comprised a comprehensive settlement of £57.75 million.
 The Post Office has opened a historical shortfall scheme for postmasters who were not part of the group litigation and who want shortfall issues recorded in Horizon to be investigated and addressed.
 Many convicted claimants are going through a further process with the Criminal Cases Review Commission, with 47 referred to the Court of Appeal.
 Where convictions are overturned, processes are in place for them to receive compensation if appropriate.